-An updated and revised edition of the cookbook is now available for free download and the first three episodes of the second season of Market to Table are now on YouTube for all to enjoy.
+An updated and revised edition of the cookbook is now available and the first three episodes of the second season of Market to Table are now on YouTube for all to enjoy.

 With the completion of the first three episodes of the second season, we have been given the files of the show by Bell Media and have uploaded them to YouTube.
 Here are the links: